prmanna/tech-book/content/docs/Networking-Tips/tcp-congestion.md

 Specifically, this feedback is implemented by treating **two bits in the IP TOS** field as ECN bits.
 One bit is set by the source to indicate that it is **ECN-capable**, that is, able to react to a congestion notification.
 This is called the ECT bit (ECN-Capable Transport).
 The other bit is set by routers along the end-to-end path when congestion is encountered, as computed by whatever AQM algorithm it is running.
 This is called the **CE bit (Congestion Encountered)**.

 In addition to these two bits in the IP header (which are transport-agnostic), ECN also includes the addition of **two optional flags to the TCP header**.
-The first, **ECE (ECN-Echo)**, communicates from the receiver to the sender that it has received a packet with the CE bit set.
+The first, **ECE (ECN-Echo/Experienced)**, communicates from the receiver to the sender that it has received a packet with the CE bit set.
 The second, **CWR (Congestion Window Reduced)** communicates from the sender to the receiver that it has reduced the congestion window.

 # Beyond TCP
-## Datacenters (DCTCP, On-Ramp)
+## Datacenters (DCTCP)
 There have been several efforts to optimize TCP for cloud datacenters, where Data Center TCP was one of the first.
 There are several aspects of the datacenter environment that warrant an approach that differs from more traditional TCP.
 These include:

 * Round trip time for intra-DC traffic are small;